jhale/scientific-python/README.md

 ### Assessment

+#### Doctoral candidates

 A coursework will be distributed at the end of the class.
 To pass the course and receive the ECTS credits you must complete the coursework.

+#### Masters candidates

+A coursework will be distributed at the end of the class.
+To pass the course and receive the ECTS credits you must complete the coursework.
+The coursework will be assessed on the basis of code clarity as discussed in Session 2 of the course.
+I expect that most students will receive a good mark on the condition that they submit a clear, correct and complete piece of coursework.

 ### Acknowledgements